-The Mandrel bending is a tube forming/ bending process where the tube is drawn over a mandrel and is bent with hydraulics around a radius die.
+The Mandrel bending is a tube forming/ bending process is where the tube is drawn over a mandrel and is bent with hydraulics around a radius die.
 A Mandrel is a piece of equipment that is inserted into the tube that helps the fabrication process.
 While it is being shaped the mandrel supports the walls and structure of the tubing.
-Mandrel bends ensure that you can have multiple angles and directions while not deforming the interior of the pipe.
-It ensures that the pipe is not deformation like in crinkle bends, roll bends, and press bends.
+For stainless steel, use mandrel bends to ensure that you can have multiple angles and directions while not deforming the interior of the pipe.
+It will make sure that the pipe is not deformed like with crinkle bends, roll bends, and press bends.

 These types of tube forming processes are popular in aftermarket exhaust systems, gas and liquid-based piping, and other applications where you need the maximum flow of material in the tubing.

-Here at Detroit Tube Products, we can help you get the best type of tube fabrication for your next job.
-With over 100 years of experience, we can help determine what the best type of material and fabrication your tubing will need.
-When you need a professional mandrel bend solution, trust Detroit Tube Products!
-Finally, Contact us for more information on all our bending processes!
+At Detroit Tube Products, we will help you determine the best type of tube bending that fits your needs.
+With over 100 years of experience, we can help determine the best type of material and fabrication (if needed) your tubing will need.
+As an industry-leading mandrel tube bender, trust Detroit Tube Products!
+Finally, Contact us for more information on all our different types of bending processes!